Overblade/overblade-cpp-guide/basic-concepts/arithmetic_operators.md

 ## Conclusion

-Damn, this was a lot.
+Wow, this was quite a lot.
 Knowing all the operators is fundamental for writing code.
 So let's quickly summarize which operators we've seen:

 - Binary arithmetics: `+`, `-`, `*`, `/`, `%`
 - Unary arithmetics: `+`, `-`